nEXam-App/nEXam-doc/Use_Case_Specification/use_case_ShowTimer.md

 # Use-Case Specification: Show timer

 ## 1. Use-Case
-This use case allows users to keep track of their time for a specific topic.
+This use case allows users to keep track of their time for a specific exam.

 ## 2. Flow of Events
 ### 2.1 Basic flow
-A user will be able to see the timer in the opend topic.
+A user will be able to see the timer in the opend exam.
 He has the possibilty to start and stop the timer.

 ### 2.2 Creation
-During the creation of a new topic, the user was asked, to enter a difficulty to the topic.
+During the creation of a new exam, the user was asked, to enter a difficulty to the exam.
 With this value, the app suggests the remaining time and displays it.

 ## 3. Activity Diagram
 ### 3.1 Activity Diagram